Research

-My current research at the MPI - Magdeburg consists of extracting feature weights and maps from various models such as Convolutional Neural Networks, Convolutional Autoencoders (CAEs) and Individual CAEs (iCAEs)1 for the Discretized Incompressible Navier - Stokes Equations within a single and double cylinder and analyzing them.
+I was an intern at the Max Planck Institute for Dynamical Systems.
+My research consisted of extracting feature weights and maps from various models such as Convolutional Neural Networks, Convolutional Autoencoders (CAEs) and Individual CAEs (iCAEs)1 for the Discretized Incompressible Navier - Stokes Equations within a single and double cylinder and analyzing them.

 For my research at the University of Alberta, Prof. Yaozhong Hu and myself have been thoroughly studying and analyzing Clair et al.'s work2 Determinantal Point Processes (DPP) for Image Processing.
 We aim to understand the paper better and extract valuable insights from its content and findings.